 The chart title should reflect the quantitative (measure) and categorical (dimension) criteria data being displayed with the chart — for example, “Total Sales ($) by Month”.
-The chart title update when the user changes the options in the filter menu and when the user drills into/out of the chart plot.
+The chart title is updated when the user changes the options in the filter menu and when the user drills into or out of the chart plot.

 B. Time Stamp

 The time stamp label can be included to indicate the last time the chart was updated.

 The chart summary contains summary information for the chart data series.
 It also serves as the legend for multiple series of data.
 Charts can display up to four data series at one time; if the data set contains more than four series, the user should be able to select which series to display using the filter menu.

 A. Summary Title